 - Map and Locations

-Cronkite School students have numerous opportunities to get involved on campus through student media.
-Students can report for campus news organization such as The State Press or The Downtown Devil.
-They also can work for ASU’s radio station, Blaze Radio – 1330 AM, in a state-of-the-art radio studio in the Cronkite School.
+Cronkite students have numerous opportunities to get involved on campus through student media.
+Students can report for campus news organizations such as The State Press or The Downtown Devil.
+They also can work for ASU’s radio station, Blaze Radio, in a state-of-the-art radio studio in the Cronkite School.